UoB-COMSM0110/2024-group-1/README.md

 In addition, at this stage we brainstormed a range of user stories in order for us to keep in mind our key stakeholders and consider what goals our game should set out to achieve.
 A selection of the user stories we developed are as follows:

 > As a player, I want the game to have enough card variety and strategic depth so that I feel challenged and entertained.

 > As a player, I want to be able to see how much health I and enemies have left so that I can make strategic decisions and feel a sense of urgency during the game.

 > As a player, I want the game to have a variety of different encounters in order to keep the game fresh and provide a challenge.

+> As a player, I want to be able to load the game and pick up where I left off in order to allow me to play flexibly at a time that suits me.

+> As a player, I want to be able to change the difficulty of the game so that I can play the game in a way that suits my preferences.

+> As a player, I want there to be help information popups/screens in the game so that I can look up information during or prior to gameplay and ensure I understand how to play the game.

 # Design

 ## System architecture
 We knew from our concept that we would have many game interfaces, so we created the `GameState` class to manage them.
-Each game interface is a subclass of `GameState` and `GameState`, in conjunction with `GameEngine` (the core game system class), enabled us to implement the classic game loop architecture.`GameState` abstracts the different states of the game (e.g. `MapState` or `EndState`), mandating the implementation of common methods such as `setupState()`, `updateState()` and `drawState()` in each subclass.
+Each game interface is a subclass of `GameState` and this, in conjunction with `GameEngine` (the core game system class), enabled us to implement a game loop architecture.`GameState` abstracts the different states of the game (e.g. `MapState` or `EndState`), mandating the implementation of common methods such as `setupState()`, `updateState()` and `drawState()` in each subclass.
 This abstraction allows us to easily extend the functionality of the game by adding new states.

 The complex scene transition mechanism in our turn-based card game requires the design of multiple components:
 | Class          | Responsibilities | Functions |